Tips for Staying Productive When You Live in a Van

-Get tips for being productive and getting work done when you live in a van so you have free time to enjoy the adventure.
+Get tips for being productive and getting work done while traveling so you have free time to enjoy the adventure.

-At the same time, it’s also important to be able to create a healthy work-life balance while on the road.
-You didn’t sign up for van life just to sit behind a computer in beautiful places, right?
-So here I share tips for how to work efficiently and plan your time accordingly so you can find just the right balance of work and play.
+At the same time, it’s also important to be able to create a healthy work-life balance while traveling.
+You didn’t start traveling just to sit behind a computer in beautiful places, right?
+So here I share tips for how to work while traveling and plan your time accordingly so you can find just the right balance of work and play.

 I recommend setting aside dedicated times to work with no distractions so that you have clear blocks of time when you’re working vs not working.
 This is important especially to set clear expectations if you are traveling with a significant other who may not have the same work responsibilities as you.
 Otherwise, you may find that work spills over into every spare minute of your life, driving your partner crazy, and you won’t get to fully enjoy the freedom of van life.

-For example, if you’re an early riser, you can set aside three hours in the early morning to get some work done before you head out on a hike or have to get on the road.
+For example, if you’re an early riser, you can set aside three hours in the early morning to get some work done before you head out on a hike or head out to explore a new town.

-I also like to get big chunks of work done on the weekend when the trails are busier, that way we can recreate midweek when no one is out there and avoid the weekend crowds.
+I also like to get big chunks of work done on the weekend when the trails and popular spots are busier, that way we can recreate midweek when no one is out there and avoid the weekend crowds.

 By sticking to this routine, I’m able to get work done and still have plenty of time for adventure.